iclcv/icl/manual/modules/io.rst

 """"""""""""""""""""""""""""""""""

-Since almost all ICL-applications use the **io::GenericGrabber** in combination with ICL's programm argument evaluation toolbox, nearly all ICL applications can be set up to grab their source images from an arbitrary image source.
-In this context, the application **icl-pipe** might be very useful: **icl-pipe** does not only have a generic image souce, but is does also uses the **io::GenericImageOutput** to stream the grabbed images *somewhere else*.
+Since almost all ICL-applications use the :icl:`io::GenericGrabber` in combination with ICL's programm argument evaluation toolbox, nearly all ICL applications can be set up to grab their source images from an arbitrary image source.
+In this context, the application **icl-pipe** might be very useful: **icl-pipe** does not only have a generic image souce, but is does also uses the :icl:`io::GenericImageOutput` to stream the grabbed images *somewhere else*.
 Here are some examples:

 * grab images from dc camera and dump the results into files (#### is